statisticianinstilettos/recmetrics/README.md

 <img src="images/class_probs.png" alt="RMSE Equation" width=400>

 ## ROC and AUC
 The Receiver Operating Characteristic (ROC) plot is used to visualize the tradeoff between true positives and false positives for binary classification.
 The Area Under the Curve (AUC) is sometimes used as an evaluation metrics.
-ROC and AUC can be used to evaluate true and false positives for recommending a single items, or to evaluate the performance of an entire recommender model.

 <img src="images/ROC.png" alt="RMSE Equation" width=400>